EthanThatOneKid/qbjs-assistant-ui/README.md

-This is a [assistant-ui](https://github.com/Yonom/assistant-ui) based BASIC programming assistant that generates QB64/QBJS code using few-shot learning examples inspired by [QB64.com samples](https://qb64.com/samples/qbjs.html).
+This is a QBJS-based BASIC programming assistant that generates QB64/QBJS code using few-shot learning examples inspired by [QB64.com samples](https://qb64.com/samples/qbjs.html).

 ## Getting Started